-The wonderful thing about this cake (and I do mean WONDERFUL) is that the resulting flavor is a perfect blend of fresh apples and buttery brown sugar.
-With the special sauce poured over the cake and allowed to soak in before removing the cake from the pan, it is by far the moistest cake I’ve ever baked.
+The wonderful thing about Mama’s Apple Dapple Cake (and I do mean WONDERFUL) is that the resulting flavor is a perfect blend of fresh apples and buttery brown sugar.
+With the special brown sugar soaking sauce poured over the cake and allowed to soak in before removing the cake from the pan, it is by far the moistest cake I’ve ever baked.
 As if the flavor (and smell!) were not enough, the slices are gorgeous, too.
 Thick slices showcase bits of apple and the slightly granular texture around the edges of the tender crust brought on by the brown sugar.
 If you’ve ever wanted to win someone over through their stomach, THIS cake is a home run.

 - 3 cup all purpose flour